-Would you like your account to make as much money as possible and have it be totally tax free later on when you need it?
+Would you like your account to make as much money as possible?
+And have it be totally tax free later on when you need it?
 Well then you just might like a Roth IRA.
-Created as part of the 1997 Taxpayer’s Relief Act, and named after former Senator William Roth (who lost reelection and has since passed away), the Roth IRA offers a unique planning benefit.
+Created as part of the 1997 Taxpayer’s Relief Act, and named after former Senator William Roth, the Roth IRA offers a unique planning benefit.

-Under the rules, one can contribute up to 100% of pay, or $5,000 (whichever is less – sorry:( ) to a Roth IRA, and any earnings/growth from the account will grow tax deferred (no tax each year on earnings) and if withdrawn after 59 ½ , can be taken out tax-FREE!
+Under the rules, one can contribute up to 100% of pay, or $5,500 annually.
+Whichever is less.
+The Roth IRA has the same limits as the traditional IRA.
+Furthermore, any earnings/growth from the account will grow tax deferred (no tax each year on earnings) and if withdrawn after 59 ½ , can be taken out tax-FREE!

 There are some provisions which allow earlier withdrawal of Roth money for